track-asia/trackasia-native/README.md

 Trackasia Native is a free and open-source library for publishing maps in your apps and desktop applications on various platforms.
 Fast displaying of maps is possible thanks to GPU-accelerated vector tile rendering.

-This project originated as a fork of Mapbox GL Native, before their switch to a non-OSS license in December 2020.
+This project originated as a fork of Trackasia GL Native, before their switch to a non-OSS license in December 2020.
 For more information, see: [`FORK.md`](./FORK.md).

 <p align="center">
   <img src="https://user-images.githubusercontent.com/649392/211550776-8779041a-7c12-4bed-a7bd-c2ec80af2b29.png" alt="Android device with Trackasia" width="24%">   <img src="https://user-images.githubusercontent.com/649392/211550762-0f42ebc9-05ab-4d89-bd59-c306453ea9af.png" alt="iOS device with Trackasia" width="25%">